How to Handle ADHD Meltdowns in Children: Proven Strategies for Parents

 Andy Fullard

-ADHD meltdowns in children can feel like emotional tsunamis.
+ADHD meltdowns in children can feel like emotional tsunamis — loud, explosive, and impossible to contain.

-1. What ADHD Meltdowns Really Are
+1. What Is an ADHD Meltdown?

-• Screaming, shouting and crying
+• Screaming, crying, or shouting

 • Hitting, throwing, or hiding